Move Out Cleaning Checklist: The Complete Guide to Passing Your Final Inspection and Getting Your Deposit Back

 When to Bring in Professionals

-We’ve walked into places after DIY attempts and still found enough missed spots to risk a deposit deduction.
-Professionals know where to look — and we bring the tools and products to get it done right the first time.
+We've entered premises after DIY efforts and still had enough areas missed that we risked having the deposit taken.
+Professionals know where to look — and we have the tools and products to do it the correct time the very first time.

 • Studio/1-bedroom: 4–6 hours.